Flying submarine: United States

 Another project involved the Lockheed Martin Cormorant drone aircraft.
 It would be launched from submarines, replacing the launch tubes of several cruise missiles.
 To reduce the risk of detection during launch, the drone would first be released from the submarine, which would then sail away.
 The drone would use compressed gas to push it to the surface, then it would use rocket motors to launch before using a jet engine when in the air.
 In order to return to the submarine, the drone would land on the ocean surface via parachute and be recovered by a swimming drone.
 The Cormorant was cancelled in 2008 due to budget cuts.

 Some submersible aircraft proposals have involved using jet engines in a dual role, both propelling the vehicle in the air using conventional combustion and providing thrust underwater by being spun via an electric motor; some researchers have proposed using turboshaft engines to get the best efficiency and performance in both air and underwater environments.
 To prevent salt water from prematurely entering the engines when the aircraft is not submerged, the engines could be mounted on the craft's dorsal surface and to the rear.
 However, one issue is that because jet engines run at several hundred degrees when in air, they could not immediately transition underwater, as being exposed to seawater would subject them to extreme temperature change which would damage them, requiring the aircraft wait for several hours on the surface to cool its engines to submerge, thus any such configuration would require a novel cooling system in order to make a faster transition.

-In fiction

-A flying submarine was a feature in: